TefoT4/CartEase/README.md

 # CartEase API

 CartEase is a RESTful API designed to manage shopping cart items for an online store.
-It allows users to perform CRUD operations on their shopping cart items, attach images to items, and securely authenticate using Google OAuth 2.0.
+It allows users to perform CRUD operations on their shopping cart items, attach images to items, and securely authenticate using Github OAuth 2.0.

 ## Authentication

 CartEase uses OAuth 2.0 for user authentication.
-Users are required to log in using their Google accounts.
+Users are required to log in using their Github accounts.

-### Google OAuth 2.0
+### Github OAuth 2.0

-To authenticate with Google:
+To authenticate with Github:
-1. Visit the login page and click on the "Login with Google" button.
+1. Visit the login page and click on the "Login with Github" button.
-2. You will be redirected to Google's authentication page.
+2. You will be redirected to Github's authentication page.
 3. After successfully logging in, you will be redirected back to the application.

 ## Endpoints